-Iran after Arabs’ Invasion of Iran
+Iran after the Arabs’ Invasion of Iran

 As several Iranians had reacted to the Arabs’ maltreatment of their country and fellow citizens, the Islamic army was suppressing them by sending more and more troops.
 This started from the time of Omar and continued until Muawiyah sent some troops from Damascus to Iran for the same purpose.

-Arab immigrants continually arrived in Semnan, Khorasan and Sistan areas of Iran to settle.
+Arab immigrants continually arrived in Semnan, Khorasan, and Sistan areas of Iran to settle.
 Such migrations occurred for around one century in the other parts of Iran too.
 The migrations were so unpleasant that sometimes Iranians left their towns and cities because of their presence.
 Arabs kept their primitive lifestyles in Iran.
 In other words, they made a living as herdsmen, road keepers, and bandits.
 Rarely, they farmed or worked on underground water supplement systems called Qanats.

-The inhabitants of today’s Iraqi areas set uprisings against them, the most famous of which was the uprising of the people of Kufah led by Imam Hossein, son of Imam Ali and the third Imam of Shiites.
+The inhabitants of today’s Iraqi areas set uprisings against them, the most famous of which was the uprising of the people of Kufah led by Imam Hossein, son of Imam Ali, and the third Imam of Shiites.
 As a result, Imam Hossein and all his companions were killed.
 Because of the influence of Arab nobles in most of the decision makings of Arab opposition movements against Umayyad rulers of Damascus, they could not get anywhere.

-The last caliphs of Damascus, who were interested in pleasure, music and hunting more than politics, caused a great deal of dissatisfaction.
+The last caliphs of Damascus, who were interested in pleasure, music, and hunting more than politics, caused a great deal of dissatisfaction.
 Devotion to the cause of religion did not matter anymore to those rulers.

-On the other hand, in Iran, several nationalistic Iranian movements emerged against Arabs’ invasion of Iran.
+On the other hand, in Iran, several nationalistic Iranian movements emerged against the Arabs’ invasion of Iran.
 Here are some of them:

 Abu Moslem Nationalistic Movement against Arab Invaders